 Chapter IX of Book V of the Codex Calixtino

-From the open roofs the temple acquires a more human dimension.
-Also, hikers can near, for example, the Cross, Cruz dos Farrapos (Cruz de los Harapos) where, in the Middle Ages, pilgrims, having prayed before the apostle, burned their habits, dirty after the long journey, as a sign of purification.
-Immediately after they would put on something new as a symbol of inner mutation.
+From these decks the temple acquires a more human dimension.
+The walkers will be able to approach until the Cruz dos Farrapos where, in the Middle Ages, the pilgrims, after having prayed before the Apostle, burned their habits, dirty after the long journey, as a sign of purification.

-During the tour visitors can also see, up close, the known clock of Berenguela.
-The only disadvantage of this visit is the characteristic tendency for it to rain in Santiago and, in winter, can tarnish this walk through the skies of the cathedral.
+During the tour, visitors will also be able to see the well-known Berenguela clock up close.
+The only setback will be the characteristic rain of Santiago, which, in winter, can spoil this walk through the skies of the cathedral.

 © Copyright LA VOZ DE GALICIA S.A.
 Polígono de Sabón, Arteixo, A CORUÑA (ESPAÑA) Inscrita en el Registro Mercantil de A Coruña en el Tomo 2438 del Archivo, Sección General, a los folios 91 y siguientes, hoja C-2141.
 CIF: A-15000649